2017 Subaru Levorg review

 However, there is a manual mode in which it acts more like a conventional six-speed automatic, allowing you to use a pair of paddle shifters mounted on the steering wheel to pick a gear ratio.

-There is also a button on the steering wheel that lets you switch between normal, Sport and Sport# (pronounced sport-sharp) modes.
+There is also a button on the steering wheel that lets you switch between normal, Sport, and on 2.0-litre cars Sport# (pronounced sport-sharp) modes.
 Sport and Sport# change the way the engine and gearbox respond to the accelerator pedal, making the car jump more smartly as you squeeze with your right foot.
-And they add two more steps for the CVT, so that it feels something like a conventional eight-speeder.
+And Sport# adds two more steps for the CVT, so that it feels something like a conventional eight-speeder.

 How is life in the rear seats?Expand Section